-- Certain medicines cannot be placed in the dosette box, which means patient need to remember to take drugs which are provided outside of the box.
+- Certain medicines cannot be placed in the dosette box, which means patients need to remember to take drugs that are provided outside of the box.

-- Stability of some medicines may be affected
+- The stability of some medicines may be affected

 - Although drugs have a visual description, it may be difficult for patients to identify medications taken